Emotional Support Animal Laws Delaware: Know Your Rights

 • The Americans with Disabilities Act (ADA) protects service animals, allowing them access to public places.

-• On the other hand, emotional support animals are covered by the Fair Housing Act (FHA) and the Air Carrier Access Act (ACAA), enabling them to accompany individuals in housing and air travel.
+• The Fair Housing Act (FHA) and the Air Carrier Access Act (ACAA) enable individuals to accompany emotional support animals in housing and air travel.

 • It’s important to note that the rights and protections for these animals may vary based on Delaware’s state laws.